John Wentworth (Illinois politician): Chicago mayoralties (1857–1858; 1860–1861)

 As mayor Wentworth instituted the use of chain gangs of prisoners in the city as laborers.

 In July 1857, while serving as mayor of Chicago, Wentworth was charged with assaulting an attorney named Charles Cameron, who was attempting to communicate with his incarcerated client.
 Cameron testified that Wentworth "seized him by the coat collar and shirt bosom" and forcibly removed him from the prison, alleging that he had resisted officers.
 Wentworth, after requesting the case be delayed twice, refused to appear in court.
-The Judge found in favor of Cameron and charged Wentworth amounts of $25 "and costs" and $200.
+The Judge found in favor of Cameron and charged Wentworth amounts of $25 "and costs" of $200.

 In his effort to clean up the city's morals, he hired spies to determine who was frequenting Chicago's brothels.
 In 1857, Wentworth led a raid on "the Sands," Chicago's red-light district, which resulted in the burning of the area.

-Wentworth served on the Chicago Board of Education.
+In 1862, many of the city's Republicans had hoped to nominate him as the Republican nominee for mayor, but Charles N. Holden successfully defeated these efforts and secured the nomination for himself.

+A 1994 survey of experts on Chicago politics saw Wentworth ranked as one of the ten best mayors in the city's history (up to that time).

+U.S. Congressman from Illinois's 1st district (1865–1867)

-In 1864, Wentworth ran again for Congress, as a Republican, and was elected for his last term, serving March 4, 1865 – March 3, 1867.
+In 1864, Wentworth ran for Congress as a Republican, and was elected for his last term (serving March 4, 1865 – March 3, 1867) representing Illinois's 1st congressional district.
 While he was in the House, there was a controversial vote to settle a boundary issue between Wisconsin and Illinois, with Wisconsin claiming land as far as the tip of Lake Michigan.
 Wentworth was promised that if he voted to give the land including Chicago to Wisconsin, he would be appointed to the US Senate.
 Wentworth declined the offer.